-A wireframe is a visual diagram that outlines the skeletal framework of a project or piece of technology.
+A wireframe is a visual diagram that outlines the skeletal framework of a website, app, or other digital product.
 Sometimes known as a page schematic or screen blueprint, it demonstrates how elements relate to each other and how they’re structured.
-By using a wireframe tool, designers can and create consistent layouts that meet user needs.
+By using a wireframe tool to build a blueprint, designers can create consistent layouts that meet user needs.
 Wireframing is a top-level process.
 User experience (UX) designers often use it to map out the design and layout of their work without going into too much detail.
 It’s the first stage of the design process before it is fleshed out to add more detail.
-On top of design and layout, wireframes outline the following information:
+As such, a wireframe primarily focuses on functionalities and intended behaviors, but not color schemes or final stylistic choices.
+On top of the overall layout, wireframes outline the following information:

 A wireframe outlines the structure of your page or mobile app.
 It helps designers figure out where certain elements should live and how the overall design will look.

 Within the structure, designers also need to plan where the page elements will sit — this is known as information architecture.
 Designers can organize where these elements should go within the page structure.

 UX designers need to consider how users will navigate the page.
 This is where creating a wireframe can help.
 Creating a wireframe forces designers to consider the body content from the user’s perspective.
 As a result, they’re more likely to create a page or app that’s user-friendly.